 This extra piece of description serves the function of advertising copy, and it should be a major part of what draws your reader further into your website.

-Creating a unique and persuasive description, ensuring you use your most important keywords, can improve the click-through-rate (CTR) on your website, indeed that should be one of the main objectives of your meta description.
+Creating a unique and persuasive description, ensuring you use your most important keywords, can improve the click-through rate (CTR) on your website, indeed that should be one of the main objectives of your meta description.

 The more clicks you generate the more the great Google will allow your page to rise in the ranks.
-Which means putting effort and thought into the words used can result in a tenfold return.
+This means putting effort and thought into the words used can result in a tenfold return.

-Google and other search engines display keywords in bold in the meta description when they match search queries.
 This makes those words stand out to the reader so it is best to match your descriptions to search terms as closely as possible.

 Meta descriptions can be any length.
 Google actually increased the limit in December 2017 from 155 characters to 320 characters (it is actually counted in pixels, so there is no exact number because letters and numbers vary in size), but it is not the length that counts so as much as the content.